Aphthous Stomatitis: Causes, Facts, Stats and New Research for Dental Professionals

-Aphthous stomatitis, often known as mouth ulcers, is one of the most common oral mucosal disorders patients can experience, and these ulcers can cause a disproportionate level of discomfort considering their size.
+Aphthous stomatitis, often known as mouth ulcers, is one of the most common oral mucosal disorders patients can experience.
+These ulcers can cause a disproportionate level of discomfort considering their size.

 Here we'll help you address patient concerns while informing you of the latest research on this pervasive pain point.